rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 If a proposal is defeated, the proposer forfeits their bond which is divided proportionally amongst the challengers who contributed to the proposal's defeat.

-To raise a proposal, a node operator MUST call `propose(string proposalMessage, bytes _payload, uint32 blockNumber, Type.Node[] treeNodes)` on `RocketDAOProtocolProposals`.
-Where `proposalMessage` is an arbitrary string, `_payload` is an ABI encoded function call to `RocketDAOProtocolProposals`, `blockNumber` is the block number used to generate the merkle pollard, and `treeNodes` is the merkle pollard.

-To respond to a challenge, the proposer MUST call `submitRoot(uint256 proposalID, uint256 index, Types.Node[] witness, Types.Node[] nodes` on `RocketDAOProtocolVerifier`.
-Where `proposalID` is the proposal's ID, `index` is the challenged index, `witness` is the merkle proof and `nodes` is the new merkle pollard from the challenged index.

-To claim a refund for a proposal bond and rewards from any invalid challenges, the proposer MUST call `claimBondProposer(uint256 proposalID, uint256[] indices)` on `RocketDAOProtocolVerifier`.
-Where `proposalID` is the proposal's ID and `indices` is an array of indices that are being claimed.
-The index "1" refers to the proposal root.
-Claiming this index will return the proposal bond.

 ### Verifying

 Any node MAY challenge a proposal by supplying an index into the merkle-sum tree that they are alleging is incorrect.